Danielle Jones (EastEnders): Reception

 Miles Hosken, a former mayor of Telford, welcomed the choice to give Danielle a Telford background due to the national exposure it gave the area.
 Sarah Raper, chief executive of economic development company Transforming Telford, commented: "We hope the new character will portray Telford in a positive light and increase national awareness of the town".
 Councillor Eric Carter, Telford and Wrekin Council cabinet member for regeneration, added: "There are a lot of people working to put Telford on the map and this will help".

 The Daily Mirror sympathised with Danielle over the storyline which saw her manipulated by Archie, deeming it one of the more interesting EastEnders plot strands.
 Gareth McLean of The Guardians described Danielle as a "wet weekend incarnate", criticising the drawn out nature of the secret Mitchell storyline.
 Fellow Guardian critic Grace Dent was similarly critical of the storyline, particularly the scripting.
 The Daily Mirrors Tony Stewart wrote that "when a downcast Danielle walks into a room, it's like all the lights have been switched off", and his colleague Jane Simon christened the character "Drippy Danielle", writing that "If she's half Mitchell, her father must have been a marshmallow."
+Duncan Lindsay, writing for the Metro, described the effect of Danielle's death as "an uproar of the kind soaps rarely ever see".
+Angie Quinn of MyLondon deemed her death "tragic", and said she had been "doomed".

 Discussing the character's death, Digital Spy's Kris Green praised Crace's acting.
 He compared Danielle's revelation that Ronnie was her mother to the EastEnders storyline several years previously, when Kat Slater (Jessie Wallace) revealed she was actually the mother of her supposed sister Zoe (Michelle Ryan).
 Green opined: "Although it didn't quite capture the magic of [the Kat-Zoe scene] it definitely comes an extremely close second."
 He concluded: "I'd probably go as far as to say that it's one of the best episodes EastEnders has produced in a long time".
 The episode was selected as recommended viewing by The Guardians Sarah Dempster.
 Simon called it "the EastEnders episode of the year", though was again critical of Danielle, writing: "As a nation we've been driven mad by Danielle screwing up her forehead, shrugging her shoulders and walking around like a wide eyed simpleton.
 She isn't the first person in the world to track down their biological mother and while it's seldom easy, I can't imagine it's ever been quite so hard as Danielle has made it."
 Writing for The Times, Tim Teeman was critical of the length of time it took for the storyline to conclude, calling it "the most drawn-out 'reveal' in soapland".
 He deemed Ashdown's scripting of Danielle's exit to be "mad crescendo after mad crescendo", and the storyline as a whole "implausible", concluding that by the time Danielle died in Ronnie's arms: "EastEnders had hit the misery mother lode."